saifhaq/alma/examples/mnist/README.md

 model speed for each conversion option.
 The batch size of the data loader is controlled via the `batch_size` argument.
 The number of samples to run the benchmark on is controlled via the `n_samples` argument.
-For convenience, we also provide a `data-dir` argument, so that one can have one's data loader feed in specific data.
+For convenience, we also provide a `data-dir` argument, so that one can have one's data loader feed in specific data, and a `model-path` argument, so that one can feed in specific model weights.

 The results will look like this, depending on one's model, dataloader and hardware.